AIE-Guild/GreenWall/API.md

 who would like to be able to use the bridged communication on a guild confederation.

+A simple example, which demonstrates the use of the API, is [GWSonar](https://github.com/AIE-Guild/GWSonar).

 ## Safety First

 Before any API functions are called, there are two tests that should be run to verify the environment.

-1. Check that GreenWall is loaded.
+### 1. Check that GreenWall is loaded.

 ```lua
 if IsAddOnLoaded('GreenWall') then